TillMeineke/ML_Zoomcamp2024_hw/08-deep-learning/evaluation_other_midterm/loan_approval_evaluation_TM_2024_11_29.md

 * 2 points: Problem is described in README with enough context, so it's clear what the problem is and how the solution will be used

+* very short README, no pictures, no real reference to dataset, simple usecase close to the one in the course

 ## EDA

 * 2 points: Extensive EDA (ranges of values, missing values, analysis of target variable, feature importance analysis)

+* all good

 ## Model training

 * 3 points: Trained multiple models and tuned their parameters.

+* models
+  * logistic regression
+  * Random Forest -> tuned n_estimators

 ## Exporting notebook to script